 - Reducing the value simulates close and small locations.

-- Increasing the value means that reflective surfaces are situated farther.
+- Increasing the value means that reflective surfaces are located farther.

 Reverberation Decay Time#

 The decay time defining the character of the reverberation tail can also be tweaked independently for accurate acoustic simulation.
 It represents the interval between the onset of late reverberation and the time when its intensity has been reduced by 60 dB.
 The parameter has the following values: